 Businesses that sell directly to consumers (B2C)

 The goal of B2C marketing is to drive consumers to the product and maximize the value of the transaction through activities that provide incentives to buy additional products.
 Relationships between companies and consumers are based on the consumer’s experience during the purchase process.
-Value of the transaction will be determined by the quality of the experience or the transaction.
+Value of the transaction will be determined by the quality of the experience.

 The following characterizes the consumer market buying process.